 Simple English definitions for legal terms

-Read a random definition: new drug
+Read a random definition: popular justice

 Definition: Deduction for new, also known as new-for-old, is a principle used in marine insurance to adjust a partial loss.
 It means that the value of old materials is deducted from the total repair expenses, and then one-third of the cost of repairs is charged against the insured shipowner.
 This principle also applies to damages, where a party is entitled to recover only the amount necessary to restore the property to its original condition, instead of acquiring a new item to replace an old and depreciated one.